22 Mar 2020

 - at the time that many people were experiencing the virus, paracetamol was the recommended pain killer, so people may have been avoiding ibuprofen

-- these results to do not reflect the current level of infection – Most results (n = 21) are from infections from January to April 2020
+- these results to do not reflect the current level of infection – Just under half of the results (n = 21) are from infections from January to April 2020